determined-ai/determined/docs/training/apis-howto/api-pytorch-trainer-ug.rst

                  max_length=pytorch.Epoch(1),
                  checkpoint_period=pytorch.Batch(10),
                  validation_period=pytorch.Batch(10),
-   +             # Train and validate 1 batch, then exit.
+   +             # Train and validate 1 batch, then checkpoint and exit.
    +             test_mode=True
              )

-This is the same codepath as
+This replaces the legacy test mode codepath, which supports this functionality for trials going through harness:

 .. code:: bash

    det e create det.yaml . --local --test

 **************************************************************************
  Step 4: Prepare Your Training Code for Deploying to a Determined Cluster